 - 1 teaspoon table salt

-(I prefer Diamond Crystal kosher salt, but other types of kosher salt can work too.)
+(I prefer Maldon sea-salt flakes for sprinkling on top, but other types of sea salt can work too.)

 Preheat the oven to 375°F (190°C).